ngbrandon528/placeholder-1/README.md

 * ✅ **Incremental 30-day scans** (on Monday, Wednesday, and Friday)
 * ✅ **Scheduled automation** via GitHub Actions
 * ✅ **Output** in a single `CSV` file (`warspotting_losses.csv`), suitable for visualization and further analysis
+* ✅ **Automatic upload of the updated dataset to [Kaggle](https://www.kaggle.com/datasets/zsoltlazar/automated-warspotting-equipment-losses)** for easy access and sharing

 ---